Harsh14901/ProfCourse_review_portal/README.md

  2. Along with the user details the **credibility** of the reviewing user is given to help the user judge the relevance of the review.
  3. Each **logged in user** has the option to **like or dislike** a particular review
  4. Each **logged in user** also has the option to **report** the review.
 On clicking it redirects to a form that asks the reason and category(`SPAM, FRAUD, OFFENSIVE`) for reporting such a comment.
+**Note:** A user is not allowed to like/dislike/report his own review

 ### Rate Courses